Computer model locks in Cardinals vs. Bengals picks, score prediction

 Two teams with nothing but draft position to play for meet Sunday in NFL Week 17 when the Arizona Cardinals visit the Cincinnati Bengals.
 The Cardinals (3-12) have won one game since starting the season 2-0 and come in on a seven-game slide.
 The Bengals (5-10) have won two of four since quarterback Joe Burrow returned from injury, including a 45-21 demolition of the Dolphins on the road in Week 16.

 Kickoff from Paycor Stadium is set for 1 p.m.
 ET.
 Both teams have had major problems on defense, so the over/under is 53.5, the highest of NFL Week 17, and the Bengals are 7-point home favorites in the latest Cardinals vs. Bengals odds from DraftKings.
+The Bengals are -353 money line favorites (risk $353 to win $100), while the Cardinals are +281 underdogs.
 Before you lock in any Bengals vs. Cardinals picks of your own, you have to see the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Cardinals vs. Bengals on Sunday